Reconstructing a graph from its Bell colouring graph: Introduction and main results

 Let~$G=(V(G),E(G))$ be a finite graph and~$k$ a natural number.
 An \emph{independent set partition} of~$G$ is a partition of~$V(G)$ into independent sets.
 The \emph{Bell colouring graph~$\BG$} is the graph whose vertex set is the set of independent set partitions of~$G$, with an edge between two partitions if and only if one can be obtained from the other by changing the part of a single vertex of~$G$ (either moving a vertex into a different existing part or creating a new part of size~$1$).
 Observe that~$\mathcal{B}(G)$ is a finite graph.
-The \emph{Bell~$k$-colouring graph~$\BlG$} is the induced subgraph of~$\BG$ whose vertex set is the set of independent set partitions of~$G$ with at most~$k$ parts.
-Observe that~$\BG=\mathcal{B}_{\ord{V(G)}}(G)$.
-We will also consider the \textit{upper-Bell~$k$-colouring graph}~$\BuG$, the induced subgraph of~$\BG$ whose vertex set is the set of independent set partitions of~$G$ with at least~$k$ parts.
-The term Bell~$k$-colouring graph, introduced in Finbow and MacGillivray~\cite{finbow2025hamiltonicity}, comes from the \textit{$k$-Bell number} of a graph~$G$, defined as the number of partitions of~$V(G)$ into at most~$k$ independent sets.
-This is, in turn, a generalisation of the classical Bell number~$B_n$ of an integer~$n$, the number of partitions of the set~$\{1,\ldots,n\}$.
+The \emph{Bell $k$-colouring graph~$\BlG$} is the induced subgraph of~$\BG$ whose vertex set is the set of independent set partitions of~$G$ with at most~$k$ parts.
+Observe that $\BG=\mathcal{B}_{\ord{V(G)}}(G)$.
+We will also consider the \textit{upper Bell $k$-colouring graph}~$\BuG$, the induced subgraph of~$\BG$ whose vertex set is the set of independent set partitions of~$G$ with at least~$k$ parts.
+The term Bell $k$-colouring graph, introduced in Finbow and MacGillivray~\cite{finbow2025hamiltonicity}, comes from the \textit{$k$-Bell number} of a graph~$G$, defined as the number of partitions of~$V(G)$ into at most~$k$ independent sets.
+This is, in turn, a generalisation of the classical Bell number~$B_n$ of an integer~$n$, the number of partitions of the set $\{1,\ldots,n\}$.

-A (proper) \emph{$k$-colouring} of~$G$ is a map from~$V(G)$ to~$\{1,2,\ldots,k\}$ such that no adjacent vertices are assigned the same number, i.e.\ `colour'.
-The \textit{chromatic number}~$\chi(G)$ of~$G$ is the least number of colours required for a proper colouring of~$G$.
-The \emph{$k$-recolouring graph~$\mathcal{C}_k(G)$} is the graph whose vertex set is the set of~$k$-colourings of~$G$, and whose edges link pairs of~$k$-colourings which differ at exactly one vertex of~$G$.
+A (proper) \emph{$k$-colouring} of~$G$ is a map from~$V(G)$ to $\{1,2,\ldots,k\}$ such that no adjacent vertices are assigned the same value.
+The \textit{chromatic number}~$\chi(G)$ of~$G$ is the smallest~$k$ required for a proper $k$-colouring of~$G$.
+The \emph{$k$-recolouring graph~$\mathcal{C}_k(G)$} is the graph whose vertex set is the set of~$k$-colourings of~$G$, and whose edges link pairs of $k$-colourings which differ at exactly one vertex of~$G$.